Philippe-dev/related/README.md

 * *a PHP file.
 It may be used for example to create any form.*
 * *an HTML file, which may contain Dotclear template tags.*

-*A widget allows to display links to these included pages in your blog's navaigation menu*
+*A widget allows to display links to these included pages in your blog's navigation menu*